-- Each exhibitor will pitch at the stage in front of audience - A hand microphone and a screen where the power point presentation will be showed are provided in each room - Each exhibitor will have 4 minutes for their presentation - No questions from the audience will be allowed during the 1st round of pitching.
-Questions will be reserved for the networking sessions in the showroom. - Each exhibitor is free to use its own power point template - There's no minimum / maximum number of slides that can be used - Exhibitors are free to organize the structure of their pitch as they wish, considering the content as described below. - Please adapt the message considering that the audience are potential customers.
-It is not a presentation for investors. - Exhibitors are free to bring some samples of their product - Exhibitors are free to decide which members of their company will do the pitch but it is highly recommended, due to time constrains that only one or two persons do the pitch - Please contact your InnoEnergy Business Creation Offer in order to prepare your pitching session.
+- Each exhibitor will pitch at the stage in front of an audience - A hand microphone and a screen, where the power point presentation will be showed, are provided in each room - Each exhibitor will have 4 minutes for their presentation - No questions from the audience will be allowed during the 1st round of pitching.
+Questions will be reserved for the networking sessions in the showroom. - Each exhibitor is free to use its own power point template - There is no minimum / maximum number of slides that can be used but please be aware of the time limit - Exhibitors are free to organise the structure of their pitch as they wish, considering the content as described below. - Please adapt the message considering that the audience are potential customers and/or investors. - Exhibitors are free to bring some samples of their product. - Exhibitors are free to decide which members of their company will do the pitch, but it is highly recommended, due to time constraints that only one or two persons do the pitch - Please contact your EIT InnoEnergy Innovation team in order to prepare your pitching session.